-Well, the evidence base is let's wind back a little if that's okay, and start with the definitions or some of the definitions of voga.
-Okay, And voga goes back as a science, you know, the practitioners of yoga and I don't mean just the ones working in you know, just the gym type classes where you step forward and step back for an hour and you come out sweaty, and that's it.
-I mean, you know, people who have seriously thought about yoga and read some of the Scriptures and the study books that are there, you know, the the yogi's go back millennia, and some of these books, you know, sort of 500 BC some of these scriptural texts about yoga, and one of the earliest definitions is yoga chitta vritti nirodha, which I don't expect you to remember, but it may be nirodha they are close.
+Well, the evidence base is, let's wind back a little, if that's okay, and start with the definitions or some of the definitions of yoga, okay?
+And yoga goes back as a science, you know, the practitioners of yoga and I don't mean just the ones working in just the gym type classes where you step forward and step back for an hour and you come out sweaty, and that's it.
+I mean, you know, people who have seriously thought about yoga and read some of the scriptures and the study books that are there, you know, the yogis go back millennia, and some of these books, you know, sort of 500 BC, some of these scriptural texts about yoga.
+And one of the earliest definitions is Yogas Chitta Vritti Nirodha, which I don't expect you to remember.
 Yoga is the cessation of fluctuations of the mind stuff.
 Yeah, yoga is the cessation, the stopping of the fluctuations of the mind stuff.
-So basically calming down the nervous system, right?
-And in one of these systems of yoga, they start, that's the first definition, right?
-That's the first second first or second line.
+So basically, calming down the nervous system, right.
+And in one of these systems of yoga, that's the first definition, right?
+That's the first or second line.
 That's the whole point, which is about as far from lycra and gymnastics as you can get, right?
-And when we're thinking in the healthcare hat on, and we're thinking about someone in pain, pain is a fluctuation of the mind stuff, isn't it?
+And when we're thinking with the healthcare hat on, and we're thinking about someone in pain, pain is a fluctuation of the mind stuff, isn't it?
 We know that now.
 It's a product of the nervous system.
 And so yoga is about calming that suffering down.
-Right.
-So we start with that.
-And I'd say, the first sort of research of yoga worthies, probably old, gents who were up mountains in the Himalayas, who spent decades if not longer, you know, practising breathing in and out through one nostril standing on one leg, more of that later asked me about that.
+Right, so we start with that.
+And I'd say, the first sort of research of yoga worthies, probably old, gents who were up mountains in the Himalayas, who spent decades if not longer practising breathing in and out through one nostril standing on one leg, more of that later, ask me about that.
 And, you know, working out what these different practices did for the nervous system.
-They made some pretty, you know, dramatic claims.
-They said, You know, you could levitate, you could fly, you could live forever, I'm not sure that that has guite been borne out yet.
-But a lot of the small, subtle, energetic sort of practices, having now been researched, actually, we're starting to see what some of those, how the mechanisms of how some of those work, which is fascinating, because I, personally, I never believe that something just because it was written 2000 years ago, has any weight, any merit simply because it's old and ancient and mystical people wrote it.
-But it's nice to see that maybe they had an insight into something that which we now understand on a more neurological scientific basis.
+They made some pretty dramatic claims.
+They said you could levitate, you could fly, you could live forever, I'm not sure that that has quite been borne out yet.
+But a lot of the small, subtle, energetic sort of practices, having now been researched, actually, we're starting to see what some of those, the mechanisms of how some of those work.

+Which is fascinating, because, personally, I never believed that something just because it was written 2000 years ago, has any weight, any merit simply because it's old and ancient and mystical people wrote it.
+But it's nice to see that maybe they had an insight into something that which we now understand on a more neurological or scientific basis.